Baseball 1885-1910

 “A swarm of flies could not have welcomed a patch of honey with more eagerness than did the University students San Jacinto Day,” declared The Texas University, a monthly magazine published by the student literary societies.
 “Our desert has few oases, and when a holiday finally arrives, the students break from their localities like young mules from a very small enclosure.”
 The baseball team and most of the 365 enrolled students packed picnic lunches and boarded a specially chartered train for San Marcos.
 But unlike their 1885 counterparts, this group was prepared with a yell.

 The first official game was in 1894.
-One year after Captain James Morrison organized the football team.
-There was no coach for the first game, and on thanksgiving day, the Horns defeating the Dallas Football Club 18-16.
+One year later, Captain James Morrison organized the football team.
+There was no coach for the first game, and on Thanksgiving day, the Horns defeated the Dallas Football Club 18-16.

 1895-1910